Rohingya refugees in Pakistan: Rohingyas and Bengalis in Karachi

 According to community leaders and social scientists, there are over 1.6 million Bengalis and up to 400,000 Rohingyas living in Karachi.
 There are numerous Burmese housing colonies that can be found throughout Karachi.
 Traditionally, cultural similarities of the Rohingya people to those of Bengalis has enabled easier communication and interaction of the Burmese in Karachi with the Bengali community.
 Their native Rohingya language furthermore has dialect familiarities especially with the Bangladeshi natives hailing from Chittagong, who speak a somewhat indistinct Chittagonian language.
 As a result of the great inter-ethnic engagement, the Burmese people in Pakistan have a special reputation for being found in areas only that traditionally also contain a Bengali population.
 With more stringent control and difficulty in traversing borders the Burmese have now started travelling east to countries closer to Myanmar such as Thailand, Cambodia, Bangladesh, Vietnam and Malaysia.
-The number of Rohingya Burmese in Pakistan has been on the decline in recent years.
+The Rohingya population in Pakistan has been declining in recent years.